MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

     _Running the Factbot application_

-1. Type “hello” (again, without quotation marks) to “wake up” your bot.
+1. Type "hello" (again, without quotation marks) to “wake up” your bot.

 1. Continue answering the questions as Factbot guides you a step at a time.

     ![Answering questions in a guided conversation](Images/vs-bot-interaction-01.png)

     _Answering questions in a guided conversation_

-1. When Factbot asks you “[W]ould you like me to grab a random, interesting fact for you to enjoy?” select **1. yes**. by typing either the number "1" (without quotation marks) or the word "yes" (again without quotation marks.)
+1. When Factbot asks you "[W]ould you like me to grab a random, interesting fact for you to enjoy?" select **1. yes**. by typing either the number "1" (without quotation marks) or the word "yes" (again without quotation marks.)

     ![Confirming you want to view a random, interesting fact](Images/vs-request-view-fact.png)